 Diplomatic: Please provide me with more details so that I can resolve this issue.

-Diplomatic: There seems to be some conflicting information re: your reservation dates.
-Please clarify your arrival and departure dates so that we can complete your reservation.
+Diplomatic: There seems to be some conflicting information regarding your reservation dates.
+Please clarify your arrival and departure dates so that we can correctly complete your reservation.
 Thank you!

 Diplomatic: I’m happy to assist you today.
-In order to look up your account, may I ask your name?
+In order to look up your account, may I please have your name?

 Diplomatic: I’m happy to help you place your room service order.
 We just need to put a credit card on file for billing purposes.
 May I have your card number, please?

-Too direct: You can’t file a complaint against an employee without their name.
-Do you know their name?
+Direct: You can’t file a complaint against an employee without their name.
+Give me their name.

-Diplomatic: I’m sorry you’ve had a poor experience with our staff, and I’m happy to help rectify the situation however I can.
+Diplomatic: I’m sorry you’ve had a poor experience with our staff, and I’m happy to help rectify the situation.
 Do you know the employee’s name, or can you remember what they look like?

 Sometimes the client gives the information you need, but you aren’t sure you understand what they are saying because they spoke too fast or have a difficult-to-understand accent or gave you too much information at once.
 There are several ways to check for understanding to ensure you can solve their problem quickly and efficiently.

-Diplomatic: I apologize, I didn’t quite catch that.
-Could you repeat that a bit more slowly for me?
+Diplomatic: I’m sorry, I didn’t quite catch that.
+Could you repeat that a bit more slowly?

 Diplomatic: I’m sorry, did you say Room 121, as in one-two-one?

-Too direct: How do you want your chicken, fried or grilled?
+Direct: Do you want your chicken fried or grilled?

 Unfortunately, sometimes delivering bad news is inevitable.
 We can’t make available some service or product a client would like due to conditions that we personally have no control over.
 We may be able to pass a complaint up the chain of command and hope for a different result for the next customer, but it doesn’t change the fact that whatever your customer needs, you cannot provide.
 When it’s time to deliver bad news, do so with grace and diplomatic style, and even though you can’t fix everything, your empathy and kindness will go a long way to smoothing ruffled feathers.

-Diplomatic: I’m afraid that we’re out of the lobster.
-Might I recommend the diablo shrimp?
-They are quite flavorful.
+Diplomatic: I’m afraid that we’ve sold out of the lobster this evening.
+May I recommend the salmon?

-Diplomatic: Good news!
-This popular item will be in stock again next week.
-Would you like me to reserve yours now?
+Diplomatic: While we don’t have this item in stock right now, it will be back in stock next week.
+Would you like to preorder it now?

-Diplomatic: I’m sorry, but unless your adorable friend is a service animal, we don’t offer facilities for pets.
-We do, however, have a recommendation for a wonderful doggy hotel half a kilometer away where he can stay.
+Diplomatic: I’m so sorry, but unless your dog is a service animal, we don’t allow pets.
+We do, however, have a recommendation for an excellent doggy hotel half a kilometer away where he can stay.
 Would you like their number?

 Sometimes things go wrong, and when they do, customers complain.
 While rarely does a client who has had a good experience leave a rave review online, you can be sure that when mistakes are made, customers will rant and rave a lot.
 Before it gets to that point, nip it in the bud with some carefully chosen diplomatic phrases for handling customer complaints.